-There is a lot of information online at the government site, including a directory of schools (in French).
-There is an outline of the system on Wikipedia here.
+There is a lot of information about the Belgium school system online, including a directory of schools at the government site (in French).
 The qualifications in secondary education are normally only Belgian diplomas.

 The most obvious advantages of using the local system are cost and exposure to the local language and culture.
 The age of your child is a key factor in this choice - the younger they are, the more likely they are to adapt quickly and succeed.

 Other advantages are a greater chance of getting a school near your home or work (although some parents may prefer to choose the school before their home) and the opportunity to meet parents and get more exposure to local society.

 They usually run English or bilingual (English/French) programmes.
 Different curricula are available and you should consider where your child might be going for further education when making choices.
 Certain qualifications may make entry into university easier (for instance the International Baccalaureate).

 Probably the most attractive aspect of an international school is exposing your children to a wide variety of cultures from around the globe, enriching their learning and understanding of the world through constant interaction with their classmates and friends.
 The British School of Brussels (which was recently ranked as one of the top 10 schools in Europe) for example claims 70 different nationalities among its students.
 Kim Burgess from the school explained, “For us, our diverse mix of students is something we value very highly and is a key part of the experience we offer.”